codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 3) **idea is** to add some information to the representation at the beginning that indicates **where it is in the sequence** !

+This embedding are then added tot the initial vector representation of the input.

 <p align="center">
   <img width="150" src="images/transformers/start_function_positional_encoding_and_embedding.jpg" title="Look into the image">